- New sports variant of the five-door hatch and estate

 - Two new engine choices: one petrol, one diesel

-All signs point towards the same path trodden by previous Ford Focus ST. It receives its ST upgrade package by adding more power and performance-enhancing technology for across-the-board improvements, while still maintaining the essence of day-to-day convenience.
+All signs point towards the same path trodden by previous Ford Focus ST. It receives more power and performance-enhancing technology for across-the-board improvements, while still maintaining the essence of day-to-day convenience.

-What's under the bonnet of the 2019 Ford Focus ST?
+What's under the bonnet of the 2019 Ford Focus ST, and how much bhp does it have?

-There is a diesel version packing 190hp and 400Nm, and it should be rapid and fun enough to see off the popular Volkswagen Golf GTD.
+Like previous generations of the ST, there's a diesel version on offer.
+It's a 2.0-litre packing 190hp and 400Nm, and it should be rapid and fun enough to see off the popular Volkswagen Golf GTD when you're caning it, and around 50mpg when you're not.
 But the real interest in the range is the petrol version, which will – like its predecessor – appeal to enthusiasts who love the old car's slightly rebellious image.

-Unlike before, the petrol ST gets a larger 2.3-litre turbocharged plant, which produces a decent 280hp and 420Nm.
-That's powerful enough to be interesting, but also gives Ford enough headroom to build a suitably lairy range-topping RS.
+The petrol ST gets a 2.3-litre turbocharged engine, making 280hp and 420Nm.
+That's powerful enough to do the 0-62mph sprint in 5.7 seconds.
+But it also gives Ford enough headroom to build a suitably lairy range-topping RS.
 Don't expect that to appear until well into 2020, though.

 Does more power mean all-wheel drive?

-No, unlike the outgoing Ford Focus RS, the 2019 ST remains front driven, with a new electric limited-slip differential for the petrol car, a first for Ford, to help put all that power down on the road.
+No. Like the previous ST, this one will be front-wheel drive only.
+It does have a new electric limited-slip differential for the petrol car, a first for Ford, to help put all that power down on the road.
 But the diesel hasn’t been entirely left out, it features torque vectoring for better roadholding and balance under braking.

 There is also sharper power steering, refined rear suspension, stronger brakes and optional continuously controlled damping for five-door petrol models aimed at delivering greater cornering stability.

-Three drive modes called Slippery/Wet, Normal and Sport are including, and there are more specialised track modes included with the Performance Pack which allow more precise adjustments.
+Three drive modes called Slippery/Wet, Normal and Sport are included, and there is a more specialised track mode included with the Performance Pack which allow more precise adjustments.

 What about the styling?